BitDevsDLA/bitdevsdla.org/README.md

 ## Attributions

-Thanks to [BitDevs NBO](https://github.com/BitDevsNBO/bitdevsnbo.org) for the Jekyll site that this site is based on, and to [BitDevs LA](https://bitdevsla.org) for creating this [Zola](https://www.getzola.org) BitDevs template.
+Thanks to [NashBitDevs](https://github.com/NashBitDevs/nashbitdevs.org) for the Jekyll site that this site is based on, and to [BitDevs LA](https://bitdevsla.org) for creating this [Zola](https://www.getzola.org) BitDevs template.